SUMPs-Up: European Programme for Accelerating the Take-up of Sustainable Urban Mobility Plans

 Trivector has also been involved in the design of transport strategies (often with a sustainability focus) in several Swedish cities, including Linköping, Gävle, Eskilstuna and Västervik.
 Recently, we monitored and evaluated the effects of some of the most successful strategies in Sweden.

 TransportMistra was an interdisciplinary Swedish research programme on sustainable transport and developed strategies, models and tools to help improve the long-term sustainability of the transport sector.
 It was formed around three subprojects – IMPACT, INFORM and INCLUDE.
-For more information, please contact Lena Smidfelt Rosqvist, +46 10 456 56 10, or visit the TransportMistra website.
+For more information, please contact Lena Smidfelt Rosqvist, +46 10 456 56 10.

 The core mission of the LETS research program was to identify, explore and suggest ways that Sweden can implement low-carbon energy and transport systems for 2050, in order to reach the ambitious climate policy objectives suggested by the 2°C target.
 To achieve this, we have to drastically decrease our emissions of carbon dioxide and other greenhouse gases.
 The research within the LETS programme was based on the presumption that it is technically possible and economically doable to make the transition to a low carbon society, but what needs to be done is to find the paths to get there.
 Hence, the overarching research question was: What societal transitions are implied by low-carbon futures and how can these transitions be governed and implemented to meet challenging climate policy objectives?